adammitha/sparklite-client/DESIGN.md

 # SparkLite Client Design

-## Introduction
+## Introduction and Motivation
-The `sparklite_client` library allows users to write applications that communicate with the SparkLite distributed data analysis system.
+SparkLite is a distributed data analysis system inspired by Spark.
+The `sparklite_client` library allows users to write applications that communicate with a SparkLite server.

 ## Components